-Johns Hopkins Medicine receives nearly 3 million patients and more than 360,000 emergency room visits annually.
+Johns Hopkins Medicine receives nearly 4 million patients and 325,000 emergency room visits annually.

 About Johns Hopkins Medicine